Newsmax Anchor Bob Sellers Walks Off Set In Response To MyPillow CEO Mike Lindell’s Election Fraud Claims

 Realizing that the interview would not move on from the subject, Sellers asked producers if they could end the segment while repeating that Newsmax could not verify the claims.
 While Lindell continued to speak, the anchor got out of his chair and walked off camera.

-Dominion recently filed defamation claims against those pushing the false conspiracy theories about the company, targeting Trump’s personal attorney Rudy Giuliani with a $1.3 billion claim.
+Dominion recently filed defamation claims against those pushing the false conspiracy theories about the company, targeting Trump’s personal attorney Rudy Giuliani with a $1.3 billion suit.
 Lindell has been threatened with legal action by the company, who accused him of being a leader of the “misinformation campaign.”